GLSullivan/cessna/README.md

 ## Overview

-This project is a 3D model viewer built with React, TypeScript, and Three.js.
-It features a Cessna 172 airplane model, a favorite of the creator, Greg Sullivan.
-This project serves as an exploration of how aircraft are controlled in flight and was created as a capabilities demonstration over the course of a weekend.
+This project serves as an exploration of how aircraft are controlled in flight and was created as a capabilities demonstration of React, TypeScript, and Three.js  over the course of a weekend .It features a Cessna 172 airplane model, a favorite of the creator, Greg Sullivan.

 ## Features